Austin Police Association ready to call officers to stop working at protests unless demands are met

 RELATED:

-On Monday, the APA drafted a letter, telling officers not to work at protests if they don't get proper protective gear, including knee pads.
-He's also asking for officers to once again be allowed to use CS gas, or tear gas, during protests.
+On Monday, the APA drafted a letter, telling SRT and MFF officers not to work at protests if they don't get proper protective gear.
+Casaday said SRT officers need upper body protection and MFF officers only have riot helmets.
+He's also asking for officers to once again be allowed to use CS gas or tear gas during protests.

-Earlier this month, the Austin City Council approved a set of measures that prohibits officers from using CS gas, rubber bullets, bean bag rounds and pepper spray during protests.
+Earlier this month, the Austin City Council approved a set of measures that prohibit officers from using CS gas, rubber bullets, bean bag rounds and pepper spray during protests.

 RELATED: